FindMySchool LogoFindMySchool

 The most recent Ofsted inspection in June 2025 recorded Good judgements for Behaviour and Attitudes and for Personal Development, with safeguarding confirmed as effective.
 Quality of Education and Leadership and Management were judged Requires Improvement, so it is a school with recognised strengths in conduct and student development but clear work to do on academic consistency and leadership impact.

-For Birmingham secondary entry in September 2026, applications opened on 01 September 2025 and closed on 31 October 2025.
-National Offer Day in Birmingham’s coordinated process is listed as 02 March 2026, and the closing date for late applications and late preference changes is 31 July 2026.
+For Birmingham secondary entry in September 2027, applications open on 1 September 2026 and close on 31 October 2026.
+National Offer Day in Birmingham’s coordinated process is 1 March 2027; families should check Birmingham’s current guidance for late-application and late-preference-change dates.

-In 2024 the academy’s Attainment 8 score was 36.2 and Progress 8 was -0.7, indicating lower progress than pupils nationally with similar starting points.
-The FindMySchool GCSE ranking places it 3,557th of 4,593 schools in England included.
+In the 2025 dataset the academy’s Attainment 8 score is 31.6 and Progress 8 is -0.7, indicating lower progress than pupils nationally with similar starting points.
+The FindMySchool GCSE academic ranking places it 3,018th out of 3,895 schools in England.

 Published information states the academy day starts at 08:30.
 The published end time is 15:15 for Year 7 and 15:00 for Years 8 to 11.